cfpb/capital-framework/CONTRIBUTING.md

 ### Adhere to any linting errors or warnings

-The `gulp lint` linting tasks that are set up within component build processes are there to promote consistency.
+The `gulp lint` linting tasks that are set up within the build processes are there to promote consistency.
 When contributing code please publicly track that there are no linting errors or warnings using the testing checklist in the pull request description.